Phase-type frailty models: A flexible approach to modeling unobserved heterogeneity in survival analysis: Abstract

 \section{Abstract}

-Frailty models are survival analysis models which account for heterogeneity and random effects in the data.
-In these models, the random effect (the frailty) is assumed to have a multiplicative effect on the hazard.
-In this paper, we present frailty models using phase-type distributions as the frailties.
-We explore the properties of the proposed frailty models and derive expectation-maximization algorithms for maximum-likelihood estimation.
-The algorithms' performance is illustrated in several numerical examples of practical significance.
+Frailty models are essential tools in survival analysis for addressing unobserved heterogeneity and random effects in the data.
+These models incorporate a random effect, the frailty, which is assumed to impact the hazard rate multiplicatively.
+In this paper, we introduce a novel class of frailty models in both univariate and multivariate settings, using phase-type distributions as the underlying frailty specification.
+We investigate the properties of these phase-type frailty models and develop expectation-maximization algorithms for their maximum-likelihood estimation.
+In particular, we show that the resulting model shares similarities with the Gamma frailty model, has closed-form expressions for its functionals, and can approximate any other frailty model.
+Through a series of simulated and real-life numerical examples, we demonstrate the effectiveness and versatility of the proposed models in addressing unobserved heterogeneity in survival analysis.